 Though the pub was added to England’s National Heritage List in June of 1954, the Dove has operated with few changes for centuries.
 To this day, the Dove’s doors remain open to one and all.

-Meanwhile, Coburn-Sanderson’s inextricably linked Dove Bindery couldn’t have taken a more opposing tack from the pub after which it was named.
+Meanwhile, Coburn-Sanderson’s inextricably linked Doves Bindery couldn’t have taken a more opposing tack from the pub after which it was named.
 In 1901 the bookbinder expanded his business in the form of a joint venture with Emery Walker.
 Together they opened Doves Press, located just around the corner from the Dove tavern.

 The venture proved hugely successful; their five volume “English Bible” made the press a large profit.
 These “Doves Bibles” are still immensely valuable and can fetch over $45,000 when sold today.